fathonix/heimdall-osx-arm64/README.md

 With the release of heimdall-osx-arm64 2.0.2, you don't have to deal with the complexity of the old steps.
 Simply unpack the app and you're ready to go! 🥳

+macOS quarantine may stop you from running the app because the app isn't signed.
+Try right-clicking the app on Finder and click Open, or remove quarantine extended attributes with this command:

+    xattr -drs com.apple.quarantine /path/to/heimdall-frontend.app

 If you're finding the `heimdall` executable, it's located in the same directory as `heimdall-frontend`: